Threat Of Obamacare Repeal Leaves Community Health Centers In Limbo

 "All the progress we made with those patients to stay and be healthy — that can fall apart really quick," says Babyar. — Will Stone, KJZZ, Phoenix

-Denver Health, Denver, Colo.
+Denver Health, Denver

 Denver's Federico F. Peña Southwest Family Health Center is part of Denver Health — the safety net system that takes care of low-income people.